Toggle mobile menu visibility

 If the Council decides that the complaint is justified, it will serve a notice on the hedge owner specifying what needs to be done to manage the hedge and the date by which this should be done.

 It is an offence not to comply with the terms of a remedial notice.
-The penalty for non-compliance with a remedial notice will be a fine of up to £1,000 with the possibility of further fines for continued non-compliance.
+The penalty for non-compliance will be a fine of up to £1,000 with the possibility of further fines for continued non-compliance.

 Share this page